 Benefits of Mulch

-If you also want mulch to benefit your plants as it breaks down, find an appealing organic mulch that works with your plants and landscape.
+If you also want mulch to benefit your plants as it breaks down, find an organic mulch that works with your plants and landscape.
 Think about how you’ll keep the mulch in place and know that you’ll need to replenish it if it breaks down over time.
 Too little mulch won’t be beneficial, but too much can harm your plants.
-The depth you need varies by the mulch type and how you use it.
-In general, a couple of inches of fine mulch can work well, but you may need 3 to 4 inches of coarser material.
-Read Landscaping With Mulch for more tips on how to apply mulch.

 Organic Mulch

 Wood mulch has a visually pleasing texture and color.
-It decomposes relatively slowly, so it’s long lasting, but slow decomposition means it won’t add nutrients to the soil as readily as some other types.
-You can find shredded wood mulch made from a variety of tree species.
+It decomposes slowly, so it’s long lasting, but slow decomposition means it won’t add nutrients to the soil as readily as some other types.
+You can find shredded-wood mulch made from a variety of tree species.
 Use decomposed, seasoned material to reduce your plants’ exposure to toxins, acidic substances and fungal contamination.
 Apply wood mulch yearly to ensure consistent coverage.
 Some wood mulch is made up of large pieces and looks better around trees and shrubs than in beds with small plants.

 - Cedar and cedar blends have a pleasant fragrance.
 Cedar lasts longer than other organic mulch and acts as a deterrent to insects, especially when it’s fresh.